benrbray/type-safari/README.md

 With this project, I aim to collect reference implementations of type inference algorithms, with particular emphasis on those features which are necessary for practical implementations, such as error reporting and incrementality.

 * The original code is based off of Stephen Diehl's excellent, but sadly unfinished, ["Write You a Haskell"](https://web.archive.org/web/20181017074008/http://dev.stephendiehl.com/fun/006_hindley_milner.html) series, but it has already diverged substantially.
-* The name (and project) is inspired by Andras Kovacs' ["Elaboration Zoo"](https://github.com/AndrasKovacs/elaboration-zoo).
+* The name (and project) is inspired by Andrej Bauer and Matija Pretnar's ["Programming Language Zoo"](http://plzoo.andrej.com/) and Andras Kovacs' ["Elaboration Zoo"](https://github.com/AndrasKovacs/elaboration-zoo).
 I briefly considered *Type Petting Zoo* for the name, but thought it might be a bit too silly :)

 ## Goals